It’s all about giving busy writers a 5-step plan to write a book readers will love.

-I still remember the thrill of pulling that special book from the top shelf of the school library—no small feat for an under-tall sixth grader!— Grant P. Ferguson
+I still remember the thrill of pulling my favorite book from the top shelf of the school library—no small feat for an under-tall sixth grader!— Grant Ferguson

-I love to encourage writers and their dreams of turning ideas into novels, but hate the fact that few actually do.
-What really breaks my heart is how many start but abandon their dreams.
+I love giving busy writers a 5-step plan to write a book readers will love, but hate the fact that few actually do.
+What really breaks my heart is how many writers start but abandon their dreams.

 And one of the crucial skills honed during my career was the ability to read, understand, and convey essential lessons to achieve goals.

 Think of it this way:

 I break down complex topics like structure, characters, plot, and theme into actionable tasks to help you fulfill your writing goals.

 A recurring theme in my stories is how the spirit of God provides the love, power, and discipline to do more in life than we could ever hope for or imagine.

 The Power of Stories

 What’s the best thing about the future?
 It comes one choice at a time.
 Fortunately, informed decisions foreshadow probable outcomes.

 Books have the power to influence choices made at life’s crossroads.